EMERGING CHALLENGES AND LESSONS FOR ACADEMICS BECAUSE OF COVID-19

 ARC believes it is time to enhance research and knowledge-sharing forums based in Africa to respond to challenges on the continent.
 In line with this, and to further enhance public health supply chain research discourse in Africa, ARC’s Academic Forum helps bring focus to public health supply chain challenges and serves as a link to academic institutions for African governments, international actors, and vice versa.
 To find out more about the forum, download our credential here.

 Dr Akenroye is a senior lecturer at Liverpool John Moores University.
 He is an expert in supply chain matters having worked at the UK’s National Health Service (NHS) for about 15 years focusing on supply chain and procurement activities.
-He also an ARC Research Advisory Panel member.
+He is also an ARC Research Advisory Panel member.